There’s a specific kind of panic that sends you to search.

 The 5 Mindset Shifts High Performers Use To Get Unstuck (video training): A quick reset for overthinking, hesitation, and “I know what to do but I can’t move.”

-Decision Memo (1 page) — Put it in Notion, Google Docs, or Apple Notes.
-Make a clean copy named “Decision Memo — Template” so you don’t start from scratch when you’re stressed.
+The Decision Memo (1 page): put it in Notion, Google Docs, or Apple Notes and keep a clean copy named "Decision Memo — Template" so you don't start from scratch when you're stressed.

-Offer Comparison Sheet — A simple spreadsheet with the scoring table from the Which offer should I take? section.
-The point isn’t precision; it’s forcing tradeoffs into the light.
+The Offer Comparison Sheet: a simple spreadsheet with the scoring table from the offer section—the point isn't precision, it's forcing tradeoffs into the light.

-Monarch Money — Useful for a clean dashboard view and household-level tracking.
+Monarch Money — a clean dashboard and household-level tracking.

-Empower (Personal Capital) — Often used for net worth tracking and investment visibility (especially if you want a higher-level view).
+Empower (Personal Capital) — net worth and investment visibility.

-A recurring calendar event: “Weekly 1:1 (life)” — It sounds almost too simple.
-It also quietly changes everything.
+A recurring "Weekly 1:1 (life)" calendar event—it sounds almost too simple, and it also quietly changes everything.

-Books that match the exact entities in this article
+Books that match the exact ideas in this article:

-Negotiation / BATNA / framing: Getting to Yes (Fisher, Ury, Patton); Never Split the Difference (Chris Voss)
+For negotiation, BATNA, and framing: Getting to Yes (Fisher, Ury, Patton) and Never Split the Difference (Chris Voss).

-Decision-making under uncertainty: Thinking in Bets (Annie Duke)
+For decision-making under uncertainty: Thinking in Bets (Annie Duke).

 UNLOCK FREE MINDSET TRAININGS & EXCLUSIVE DISCOUNTS YOU WON'T FIND ANYWHERE ELSE!